Cost of Attendance

 Brandeis Law offers institutional scholarship funding to incoming students to help defer the cost of tuition.
 Applicants are automatically considered for all available institutional scholarship funding with no separate application required.
 While not the only factors considered by the Admissions Committee in allocating scholarship funding, an applicant’s LSAT score and undergraduate GPA will be strongly taken into account.
 Brandeis Law does not consider financial need in making scholarship offers.

 Other fellowship opportunities may center around impactful but unpaid professional work experiences.
-The Breonna Taylor Legacy Fellowship, first awarded in 2023, provides a $9,000 stipend to selected third-year students who accept a legal volunteer position over the summer with a social justice nonprofit organization or agency.
-Likewise, the Kentucky Bar Foundation IOLTA Fellowship, Ellen Ewing Fellowship, and Samuel L. Greenebaum Public Service Fellowships provide available funding for students to work at the Kentucky Department of Public Advocacy, Legal Aid Society of Louisville, Louisville Metro Public Defender's Office or other positions in service to the public interest.
+The Breonna Taylor Legacy Fellowship, first awarded in 2023, provides a $9,000 stipend to selected rising third-year students who accept a legal volunteer position over the summer with a social justice nonprofit organization or agency.
+Likewise, the Kentucky Bar Foundation IOLTA Fellowship, Ellen Ewing Fellowship, and Samuel L. Greenebaum Public Service Fellowships respectively provide available funding for students to work at the Kentucky Department of Public Advocacy, Legal Aid Society of Louisville, Louisville Metro Public Defender's Office or other positions in service to the public interest.

 External Scholarships